To Change Your Results, Change How You Think

 I never forgot his clarity or emphasis on the importance of causal thinking, and as I grew in my career I realized that in the IT world — which is full of logic-minded individuals who need to understand why they are doing what they are doing — causal thinking is even more important.

 I consider thinking causally a big paradigm shift.
 It is not a one-sided discussion.
 Management and sales should talk together about HOW they can do it better.
-Perhaps have more meetings.
+Perhaps demand more physical meetings by the salespeople.
 Perhaps address a different part of the organization.
 Perhaps come up with better pricing.

 Let’s look at the competition and not make the competition a problem.
 What are the features that they’re promoting that we don’t have in our product line?
 That’s more intelligent, I think.
 By opening up the equational thinking — this causal thinking — we can help people in an area that is otherwise a black box.

-The Nucleon formula provides a way to introduce causal thinking in a structured, proven way.
-It explains the root causes of performance and what are the important factors.
+The Nucleon formula provides a way to introduce causal thinking in a structured, proven manner.
+It explains the root causes of performance and what the important factors are.
 By introducing hard numbers based on best practice, experience, and empirical studies, we can talk about performance in a comparable and objective way.
 This is what the formula provides.

-With causal thinking we can do a deep dive into problems and together address central issues, on the people side, within the organization and in the complexity area.
+Causal thinking allows us to take a deep dive into problems and together address central issues, on the people side, within the organization and in the complexity area.
 What are the areas of main concern when we want to produce more?
 The shift into causal thinking is a huge step, and means that we’re bold enough to put numbers on the different factors that will create a useful discussion.